Effective: 15th December 2023Archived versions

 We have explained specific reasons for processing categories of personal data above.
 Our core purpose is research into diet, into health and into the link between the two.
 For those purposes we process your self-reported health information, samples (processed on our behalf by third parties), Test Results and some customer information.

-We may process any of the information you provide us for the purposes of providing support and assistance in using the Service.
+We may also process any of the information you provide us for the purposes of providing support and assistance in using the Service.

 We may also process your personal information if we are legally required to do so in circumstances where this cannot be reasonably resisted.